hannahkim313/to-do-list/README.md

 that allows a user to create and manage projects and individual tasks.

 ## Features to Implement/Improve
-* Implement filter button for each project's set of tasks

 * Implement the ability to add a new task

 * Implement the ability to display additional options for each project's set of tasks